irisida/swift-developer/README.md

 # Swift Developer

-This repository is responsible for acting as a learning timeline for Swift and iOS developement.
-I am documenting this in latest first, or reverse chronological order.
+This repository is responsible for acting as a learning timeline or summary journal for my progress learning Swift & iOS Development.
+Documented in _latest first_, or _reverse chronological_ order.
+The materials are a mix of on-demand video courses with Udemy, Blog post examples, published books.

-### Angela Yu - iOS 14 version
+### Angela Yu - iOS 13 version on Udemy

+The course can be found [here](https://www.udemy.com/course/ios-13-app-development-bootcamp/)

 - [Clima - weather lookup](https://github.com/irisida/clima-ios-weather-app)
 - [Tipsy](https://github.com/irisida/tipsy-tip-calculator-ios-app)